Somato Respiratory Integration

 Especially for very difficult situations: Regrettably, any holding on at such a time to what you feel you absolutely must have “or else”, or how you think you’re supposed to feel, will be pretty miserable, not at all helpful.
 Without the stage one SRI exercise, your body may go more into defense – shallow breathing, posture showing about as much flexibility as a robot.
 A prolonged fight-flight-or-freeze response, with the sympathetic nervous system in over-time.
 This is the physiological state where healing becomes all but impossible.

 The SRI stage one exercise is critical for those especially difficult times.
-It’s much easier to let the stage one exercise break the challenge down into the smaller steps that you can be at peace with, especially for those times when you’re in the middle of losing whatever you may have felt feel deep down that you were entitled to or could not possibly have done without.
+It’s much easier to let the stage one exercise break the challenge down into the smaller steps that you can be at peace with, especially for those times when you’re in the middle of losing whatever you may feel deep down you were entitled to or could not possibly have done without.
 Stage one can be applied towards anything, even something as horrendous as losing all of your savings, or, losing your reputation.
 To take in what there is to acknowledge, and to follow whatever brings even the slightest peace, or curiosity, between the old and the new.

 Actually, stage one occurs whenever you catch your breath to take in whatever wasn’t fully felt – good, bad, or neutral; not momentarily absorbed or sinking into something pushed aside for years.
 Stage one can oftentimes be a fleeting moment made little note of in passing.
 Ordinary life, and performance especially, often demands the quicker dynamics of every stage.